 P.O.
 Box 33

 Middletown Moms at Home is a local support group designed for moms who stay at home with their children.
 It is open to all members who live in Frederick County and beyond.
 The club is open to members of any denomination and designed for parents who stay at home with their children.
 The club offers planned activities all month long, including Mocha Moms, Park Days, play groups, story time, field trips, holiday celebrations, and much more!
 MMaH is a great way to meet other moms who have chosen to make their children their focus while juggling the responsibilities of home, family, and sometimes outside work.
-They are a fun, energetic, and thoughtful group who share their loves and talents as well as their frustrations in order to make them stronger parents.
+It is a fun, energetic, and thoughtful group who share their loves, talents, and frustrations in order to make them stronger parents.

 |Republican Women’s Club of Frederick County|